 In real life camera application, there is a possibility to eliminate Host to Device copy by utilizing Jetson Zero-Copy.
 In that case, image from a camera is written via DMA directly to pinned buffer in system memory.
 Pinned buffer is accessible in both CPU and GPU.
 As other option, Device to Host copy could be hidden by overlapping of data transfer and computations in multi-thread application.
 Jetson Nano can do concurrent copy and kernel execution with 1 copy engine.

 We can see that for the simplest image processing pipeline for 2K image on NVIDIA Jetson Nano we can reach 100 fps performance.
-If we utilize H.264 encoding via hardware-based NVENC (instead of Fastvideo CUDA-based Motion JPEG encoding) for the same pipeline, we could get 120 fps performance, which is the limitation of H.264 encoder (NVENC) for 2K resolution.
+If we utilize H.264 encoding via hardware-based solution (instead of Fastvideo CUDA-based Motion JPEG encoding) for the same pipeline, we could get slower performance due to limitations of H.264 encoder for 2K resolution.